HyeonjunSim/pi-top-battery-status/battery_problems.md

 If you get a -- at the 0b position, the rpi cannot talk to the battery pack.
 Repeat the i2cetect command a few times to be sure that it does not see the 0b.

 Shut down your rpi and turn power off.
-Disconect he mains.
+Disconnect the mains.
 Check the 40 pin cable between the rpi and the hub controller.
 Carefully look at both connectors to check for broken or bend pins.
 Check also the connection between the battery pack and the hub controller.
 Reconnect the mains and turn your pi-top on.
 Go back to step 1.

 If you still cannot see the 0b with i2cdetect, you have a serious hardware problem.
 Contact pi-top support.